rbuchberger/jekyll_picture_tag/readme.md

 #### `ppi`

-The `ppi` array automatically generates hi-ppi versions of your sources and images with a cross browser media atrribute.
+The `ppi` array automatically generates hi-ppi versions of your images and matched sources with a cross-browser media attribute.
 The setting `[1, 1.5, 2]` will create sources that switch to 1.5x sized images on devices with a minimum resolution of 1.5dppx, and 2x images on devices with a minimum resolution of 2dppx.
 For finer grained control omit `ppi` and write resolution sources by hand.

 #### `sources`